hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 While the above 2 methods were used a lot more with older methods from Seurat for normalization and identification of variable genes, they are no longer as important as they used to be.
 This is because the **SCTransform method is more accurate than older methods**.

-> #### Why is selection of PCs more important for older methods?
+**Why is selection of PCs more important for older methods?**

-> The older methods incorporated some technical sources of variation into some of the higher PCs, so selection of PCs was more important.
+The older methods incorporated some technical sources of variation into some of the higher PCs, so selection of PCs was more important.
 SCTransform estimates the variance better and does not frequently include these sources of technical variation in the higher PCs.
-In theory we could use all of the PCs for clustering, but the main reason not to use them is the computational resources and time that would require.

-The more PCs we choose, the more variation is accounted for when performing the clustering, but also, the longer it will take to perform the clustering, therefore for this analysis, we will use the **first 40 PCs** to generate the clusters.
+In theory, with SCTransform, the more PCs we choose the more variation is accounted for when performing the clustering, but it take a lot longer to perform the clustering.
+Therefore for this analysis, we will use the **first 40 PCs** to generate the clusters.

 ### Cluster the cells